-Hawk Hill’s previous owner painted black and white stripes on three sides of the room, and left in it a long, antique general-store cabinet.
-The cabinet was great for storage, and a unique piece in itself, but my attachment to it, paired with a mix of disgust and ambivalence about the striped walls, meant I felt “stuck” in this room and so it was one of the last to be well attended to in regards to design.
+Hawk Hill’s previous owner painted black and white stripes on three sides of the extra long room, and left in it a long, antique general-store cabinet.
+The cabinet was great for storage, and a unique piece in itself, but my attachment to it, paired with a mix of disgust and ambivalence about the striped walls, meant I felt “stuck” in this narrow and long room and so it was one of the last to be well attended to in regards to design.

 Finally fed up with it, last thanksgiving I hosted the family meal and I convinced the men of the family to move the several-hundred-pound cabinet to the dining room- opening up the room to a total makeover.